generalassembly-atx/presentations/README.md

 Presentation Structure:

-1. **Problem**: Explain what your app does, the problem it is trying to solve, how you are fixing that problem it by building this app, and why you wanted to create it in the first place.
+1. **Problem**: Explain what your app does, the problem it is trying to solve, how you are fixing that problem, and why you wanted to create it in the first place.
 2. **Demo** your project!
 Have a clear plan of the order in which you're going to show the main features of your application.
 3. **Process**: Tell us about your process.
 Show us your **README** file and walk us through:
  - User stories